JoonasJor/OpenWBT/README.md

 First turn on the robot:
 - Press and hold the power button briefly, then hold it again until the blue light on the head turns on and stops blinking.

-Then use the unitree remote controller to enter the damping mode (you can alse refer to [Unitree official document](https://support.unitree.com/home/zh/G1_developer/remote_control)):
+Then use the unitree remote controller to enter the damping mode (you can also refer to [Unitree official document](https://support.unitree.com/home/zh/G1_developer/remote_control)):
 - Press and hold the power button briefly, then hold it again.
 - Press L2+R2 to enter deployable mode.
 - Press L2+A, the robot will show a ready pose.